How to choose the best home insurance company

 Many home insurance companies are rated by third-party organizations.
 When comparing insurers, consider looking at their J.D.
 Power ratings for overall customer satisfaction, which takes into account real customer feedback around cost, agent interactions and claim handling.

-Additionally, look at each provider’s rating from AM Best and Standard & Poor’s (S&P) for financial strength.
-A company with strong financial stability likely has enough money to repay its policyholders after a claim and is unlikely to go out of business.
+Additionally, it can be helpful to look at each provider’s rating from AM Best and Standard & Poor’s (S&P) for financial strength.
+A company with strong financial stability has historically demonstrated the ability to pay policyholders’ claims.
 Many insurance companies publish these ratings on their website.

 4. Compare quotes based on coverage